-It is easy to accumulate many things over many months, years, from clothing we buy on a whim and never use, to things other people give us.
-From time to time we all need to take stock of the things we want to keep and those we do not.
+It is easy to accumulate many things over many months and years, from clothing we buy on a whim and never wear, to things other people give us.
+From time to time, we all need to take stock of the things we want to keep and those we do not.

-Tip 1 - Pick your Time and Place
+Tip 1: Pick Your Time and Place

-When you start with smaller areas you will have success and success spells a sense of achievement.
+When you start with smaller areas, you will have success—and success spells a sense of achievement.
 It will motivate you to keep going and move onto other, larger areas in your home.

-Tip 2 - Make It Fun
+Tip 2: Make It Fun